“Age is an issue of mind over matter. If you don’t mind, it doesn’t matter.” – Mark Twain

 It’s naptime for the dog when the ding repair kit comes out.

 With all of the miles I have pounded out over the years running marathons, ultra-marathons, and triathlons, I have to confess that my body began to show some wear and tear once I hit my fifties.
-These days, I know how to doctor things up with a bit of resin and fiberglass (and DMSO) to keep going, but I’d be lying to say that those miles don’t hurt more than they used to.
+These days, I know how to doctor things up with a bit of resin and fiberglass (aka DMSO) to keep going, but I’d be lying to say that those miles don’t hurt my body more than they used to.
 I’m a lot smarter about how to prepare, and I keep my focus on just getting to the starting line and letting the rest take care of itself.
 You know what they say . . .
 “If you don’t mind, it doesn’t matter.”